 MongoDB: You mentioned that you've used MongoDB before.
 What has your experience been like with MongoDB as a 2x founder?

 Sean: At my previous company, we scaled up to about 30 million downloads, and we ran it on MongoDB.
 We were not database experts, and it was very easy to use.
 It was 2013 when we started using MongoDB.
 We had our hiccups and had to learn what indexes were, but we became really comfortable with the platform.
 For Go, we picked MongoDB out of comfort.

-When we got started with Go, MongoDB Realm was still in beta.
+When we got started with Go, MongoDB Realm was still in preview.
 We would’ve used it had it been around, but we built our first product on Firebase Firestore.
 Firestore ended up being a bit limiting for us because we wanted to build a feed-based system (in Go, it’s showcasing a series of events or things to do that are interesting to you and your friends), so a lot of filters are necessary.
 That requires many different types of unstructured data that’s difficult to put into a simple schema.
 Managing these things demands a lot of documents and data duplication, and MongoDB was a good fit for that.

 We like that Atlas has full-text search built on Apache Lucene, which is a powerful text search library.
 We are just getting into that.